Steve Kinney

 Run the test.
 It runs in milliseconds instead of seconds.
 It works on a plane.
 It works when Open Library is down.
 It works identically on every run, because the response is literally a file on disk.

-This is determinism as a file.
+This is determinism as a file—not determinism from mocking logic you maintain in code, but from a recorded artifact on disk.
 That’s the whole magic trick.

 The matching rules, and why they bite